What Is a Simile: Definition, Types & Examples | Belekar Sir’s Academy

 Similes in Literature

-Similes have been a cornerstone of literature for centuries.
-Writers use them to add color, depth, and emotion to their narratives, helping readers see, feel, and understand more vividly.
+Similes have been a cornerstone of literature for centuries, adding color, depth, and emotion to narratives.

 “Like the swarms of clustering bees that issue forever in fresh bursts from the hollow rock…”